 Chris’s research work has been exhibited at the Cranbrook Academy, the ETH Swiss Technical University, The Architectural Association in London, The Institute of Contemporary Art, San Francisco, and the RISD Museum.
 Publications featuring Chris’s research include, AA Files, ViA arquitectura, and Installations by Architects.

 Chris has been a member of the Architecture Faculty at The Rhode Island School of Design since 1988.
 He is a Professor of Architecture, Graduate Program Director in architecture and teaches upper level studios, Thesis, Architectural Drawing and Foundation courses.
-Chris has coordinated all three core design studios and Degree Project.
+Chris has coordinated all three core design studios and Thesis.
 He has been a visiting Professor at Cornell University and at the National Academy of Design and Art, Slovakia.

 Jack Ryan, RA, Senior Associate